Volunteer or Donate

 Volunteers provide many important functions throughout the Medical Center and help make our patients' stay more enjoyable.
 Volunteers can perform a number of services, and a volunteer's talents are closely matched with one of our many assignments.

-To become a volunteer, please download the Volunteer Application Packet on the right hand side of this page.
+To become a volunteer, request a Volunteer Application Packet for Brockton, West Roxbury or Jamaica Plain today!
 Detailed application instructions can be found on the first page of this application packet.
 For additional information please contact the volunteer service office at the campus you wish to assist at.

 Thank you for your interest in supporting our mission to provide comfort and care to America’s veterans.